7 Scientific Benefits of Reading Printed Books for Better Brain Health, Sleep and Environmental Impact

 Children get distracted by the electronic device and have a harder time focusing on the story itself.

-Considering that many jobs require you to stare at a computer screen all day, it’s wise to give your eyes a break whenever you can.
+Considering that many jobs require you to stare at a computer screen all day, it’s wise to give your eyes a break whenever you can and a break from screen fatigue.
 Electronic books can cause screen fatigue, which may lead to blurred vision, redness, dryness and irritation.
 With print books, you don’t have to worry about any of that.

 women reading a paper book in bed